How to Create a Financial Plan for Every Phase of Life

 - Be patient.
 Getting out of debt and saving money takes time.
 Don't expect major financial changes to happen overnight.

 You can find plenty of resources to get you on the right financial track.
-Visit an installation Financial Readiness Manager on your installation, or check out Military OneSource's no-cost financial counselors to start managing your money more effectively today.
+Visit an installation Financial Readiness Manager on your installation, or talk to one of Military OneSource's free financial counselors to start managing your money more effectively today.